sowcow/blog/content/posts/mariken-van-nieumeghen.md

 And this exclamation gives the mind the anchor to reunite the image there.

-My favorite genre is the one where exclamation marks pose questions and where doorways frame compositions.
+My favorite genre is the one where exclamation marks pose questions and where doorways frame invisible compositions.
 There is a pleasure of mind in discovery.

 The depth is created by progression because even more limited look offers insights.